 - Determine how much you should apply to this one debt.

-As you can see not one of these task takes long to do and this is a simple way to go about improving in small short burst.
-What’s also great about this is that it allows you to take the time excuse out of the picture.
+As you can see not one of these tasks takes long to do and this is a simple way to go about improving in a small short burst.
+What’s also great about this is that it allows you to take the time to excuse out of the picture.

-When you have things broken down to these small task it also allows you to see the path to success a lot easier.
+When you have things broken down to this small task it also allows you to see the path to success a lot easier.